Category: Animal Encounter

 Moose Cow And Calf Enjoy Spring In Algonquin Park

-A Moose cow and her calf stand along the forest’s edge in Algonquin Park, in Ontario, in late April.
+A moose cow and her calf stand along the forest’s edge in Algonquin Park, in Ontario, Canada, in spring.
 Read more

 Red Fox Vixen in Algonquin Park, Ontario